jessye123/ihmmune-align/README.md

 4. Recompile and build the project use Eclipse and create the immu.war

-5. Install Tomcat 6.0 or above in your local computer move immu.war to tomcat Webapp folder open web brower and run the web application
+5. Install Tomcat 6.0 or above in your local computer. move immu.war to tomcat Webapp folder. open web brower and run the web application.